francopasut/academic/content/en/post/lily-vim/index.md

 Here are the indications from the User's Manual, currently available at the link above, on the description and configuration of Vim for use as an *editor* in LilyPond:

 > For [Vim](http://www.vim.org/), a filetype plugin, indent mode, and syntax-highlighting mode are available to use with LilyPond.
-To enable all of these features, create (or modify) your ‘$HOME/.vimrc’ to contain these three lines, in order:The following features are available for Vim for LilyPond: a file type recognition plugin, an indentation mode and syntax highlighting.
-To enable them, create (or edit) the file `$HOME/.vimrc` so that it contains these three lines, in this order:
+To enable all of these features, create (or modify) your ‘$HOME/.vimrc’ to contain these three lines, in order:

 ```
 filetype off